James-S-Santangelo/paper-rcourse/paper.md

     teaching content of each lesson objective, taught in-class using live-coding.[^1]
-       - These submodules go over all concepts necessary to understand the concepts, complete the in-class exercises, and summative assignment towards the goal of completing the lesson objectives.
+       - These submodules go over all concepts necessary to understand the course material, complete the in-class exercises, and summative assignment towards the goal of completing the lesson objectives.
-       In lectures where the explicit goal was not to learn programming, but a topic such as `Statistical Modeling`, we used the coding submodules to explain the concept while concurrently demonstrating how to use programming to create, and apply statistical models to data.
+       In lectures where the explicit goal was not to learn programming, but a topic such as `Statistical Modeling`, we used the coding submodules to explain the concept while concurrently demonstrating how to use programming to create and apply statistical models to data.
     1. *Interleaved Exercises*: Coding exercises or discussion points during the lecture to assess and confirm that students are